Tempranillo

 TASTING NOTES: Black Cherry, Blackberry Bramble, Bay Leaf, Brown Sugar, Dried Fig

-Up the Duero (aka Douro) river, and closer to the Portuguese border, there is also the region of Toro.
-In Toro, they often call Tempranillo “Tinta de Toro” and its made into a similar rich style.
-These wines are harder to find than Ribera del Duero (outside of Spain) and are noted for their robust, grippy tannins.
+Up the Duero (aka Douro) River, closer to the Portuguese border, is the region of Toro.
+Here, they often call it “Tinta de Toro,” and it’s made in a similar rich style.
+These wines are harder to find than Ribera del Duero (outside of Spain) and are notable for robust, grippy tannins.

-For enthusiasts and collectors of Tempranillo, Toro is a place to explore more.
+For enthusiasts and collectors, Toro is a place to explore more.

 Tempranillo Wine Facts Seal